sebastian-software/preppy/readme.md

 - _Lazy JSX_ support (powered by a [custom Rollup plugin](https://github.com/rollup/rollup/issues/2822)) to keep JSX intact while bundling.
 Major benefit for e.g. UI components: This moves decision over JSX debug capabilities or optimization settings into the application space.
 - Rebases assets to the bundled output destination.
 Say hello to images, web fonts, and more.
 It also supports assets references in CSS/SCSS.
 - Includes a _watch mode_ for live development.
 Very useful for developing libraries.
+- New: Deep bundling allows Webpack-like bundling where content from `node_modules` in bundled as well.
+By default only local code is bundled.
 - Supports auto-executing binaries.
 This is _super useful_ when dealing with development web servers for example.
 - Offers builds by compressing bundles with _Terser_ as needed (for files with `.min` in their name).
 - Prints out generated file sizes of all bundles.